 Users, doctors, big pharma — who is to ‘blame’ for opioid crisis?

-Alcohol to Opioids — an occasional series about drug use and society.
+(This conversation is the second installment of Alcohol to Opioids — an occasional series about drug use and society.
 You can also listen to the first discussion with Tara Bruno and Robert Solomon for more background.)

 Christopher Mackie (@Healthmac) is the Medical Officer of Health for Middlesex-London and is the Chief Executive Officer of the Middlesex-London Health Unit.
 He previously served as the Associate Medical Officer Health for the City of Hamilton for four years.
 Dr. Mackie has published peer-reviewed papers and abstracts on a number of public health related issues, including vaccination policy, emergency planning, environmental health and child and youth mental health.

 Ana Ning is an Associate Professor in Sociology at King’s University College.
 Her research includes addiction treatment and harm reduction interventions, as well as the integration of complementary/alternative medicine (CAM) in mainstream healthcare.
 She also studies traditional Chinese medicine and issues of evidence-based medicine model.